SimLoss/brain_age_predictor/README.md

 ## Requirements
-To use our Python codes the following packages are needed: keras, matplotlib, neuroCombat, neuroHarmonize, nibabel, numpy, pandas, scikit-learn, scipy, seaborn, sphinx, statsmodels, tensorflow.
+To use these Python codes the following packages are required: keras matplotlib neuroHarmonize numpy pandas prettytable scikit-learn scipy seaborn sphinx statsmodels tensorflow

 ##Usage
 - **1**) Download the repository from github